-- I believe the most important job for a head of school or principal is hiring great teachers.
+- I believe the most important job for a head of school is hiring great teachers.
 If a school has teachers that enjoy being around children, are knowledgeable about pedagogy and the subject area, and go beyond the regular teaching expectations, the school will be an excellent one.
 In my work with teachers, I always try to support and inspire them and make them feel valued and professional.
 The business of recruiting great faculty is paramount and much time and consideration must be put into promoting the school and country and having a competitive salary and benefit package.
 Much time must be put into screening candidates and I always check references and try to get as much background on prospective employees as possible.
 This applies to recruiting fairs and the on line interview process.

 - I believe in differentiation while evaluating teachers.
 Different teachers need different things from a leader.
 Inexperienced teachers need more attention and direction than veteran teachers, but then, this may not always be the case.

 - I believe that teachers learn from other teachers and the more a school can break the isolation of the classroom teacher, the better.

 - I believe in asking myself this simple question when considering re-employing a teacher: “Would I want my child to be in his or her class?”
 Making it personal forces me to maintain high expectations for every teacher.

 - “The apple does not fall far from the tree.”
 My father, a long-time principal and teacher, always said this after parent-teacher conferences.
 After attending these for years, I understand that this is very true.
 To understand the student and his or her performance at school, one must understand the family which they come from.
 This relates to the culture, occupation, socio-economic class, genetic traits, prior school experiences, etc.